Georgia will be first state with medical marijuana in pharmacies

-Medical marijuana will soon be sold at independent pharmacies across Georgia, making it the first state in the nation to offer cannabis products at drugstores and vastly increasing access for registered patients.
+ATLANTA (AP) — Georgia soon will become the first state in the nation to offer medical marijuana products at independent pharmacies, state officials said.

-The Georgia Board of Pharmacy began accepting applications this week, and nearly 120 pharmacies have agreed to provide medication from Botanical Sciences, one of the state’s two licensed production companies.
+The Georgia Board of Pharmacy began accepting applications this week, and nearly 120 pharmacies have agreed to provide medication from Botanical Sciences, one of the state's two licensed production companies, The Atlanta Journal-Constitution reported.
+It will likely take a few weeks before medical marijuana is available in pharmacies.
+After they submit applications, inspections will be required before the board grants approval.

+Medical marijuana is only available to Georgians with approval from a physician to treat severe illnesses including seizures, terminal cancers, Parkinson's disease and post-traumatic stress disorder.
+Low THC oil can contain no more than 5% THC, the compound that gives users a high.

-Expansion of medical marijuana into pharmacies will put low THC oil within reach of many more patients, adding to the state’s seven dispensaries that have opened since April.
+The expansion of medical cannabis sales into drug stores will put low THC oil within reach of many more patients, adding to the state's seven dispensaries that have opened since April.

+Patients will be able to buy cannabis oil at pharmacies if they show a state-issued low THC oil registry card and identification.

-About 90% of Georgia’s population will be within a 30-minute drive of a pharmacy selling medical marijuana when they open, according to Botanical Sciences.
+About 90% of Georgia's population will be within a 30-minute drive of a pharmacy selling medical marijuana when they open, according to the company.

 “Pharmacists are a trusted provider, and it’s a way for us to destigmatize this new medicine,” said Mindy Leech, a pharmacist and the owner of Lee-King Pharmacy in Newnan.
 “It will make people more comfortable if they want to come in and ask questions about it.”